teron131/AudioInsight/TECHNICAL_DESCRIPTION.md

 ## Overview

-WhisperLiveKit implements a sophisticated real-time streaming speech recognition system that transforms OpenAI's Whisper from a batch-processing model into a low-latency streaming ASR system.
+AudioInsight implements a sophisticated real-time streaming speech recognition system that transforms OpenAI's Whisper from a batch-processing model into a low-latency streaming ASR system.
 The codebase is organized into several key modules that work together to enable real-time processing while maintaining accuracy and coherence.

 ## Codebase Architecture Overview